 Why preserve cord blood?

-Stem cells are used by the body to repair and replace other cells.
-Once divided, stem cells have the ability to become other types of cells and are essential to our continued health.
-While bone marrow produces most stem cells, its production can be affected by illness or treatment.
+Stem cells help the body repair and replace other cells.
+Once divided, stem cells have the ability to become many different types of cells.
+When an individual needs or cannot produce healthy cells, a stem cell transplant can help them.
+Bone marrow produces most stem cells.
+However, its production can easily be affected by illnesses or treatments.

 Cord blood also contains stem cells.
-When an individual needs or is unable to produce healthy cells, a stem cell transplant from cord blood may be an effective alternative to a bone marrow transplant.
-The March of Dimes offers a number of possible benefits of using stem cells from cord blood versus bone marrow, including easy collection, more patient matches, less processing time and higher transplant success.
+A stem cell transplant from cord blood instead of bone marrow works just as well.
+The March of Dimes offers a number of possible benefits of using stem cells from cord blood versus bone marrow.
+These include:

 Is the collection painful or dangerous to my baby?

 That depends.
 If you choose to preserve your baby’s cord blood, you have two storage options:

-A public cord blood bank allows you to donate your cord blood — free of charge — to help others or be used in research.
+A public cord blood bank allows you to donate your cord blood — free of charge — to either help others or be used in research.
 Although you may not use the donated blood, it will become available for the match via a national donor program.
 According to Be the Match, expecting mothers need to make donation arrangements between the 28th and 34th week of pregnancy.
 You can find a list of participating hospitals here.